ObaraOrg/obara_lab/04_instalation_scripts/readme.md

 ________________________________________
 # Installation of Serpent
 ##### [Serpent wiki, installation and tutorial guides.](https://serpent.vtt.fi/mediawiki/index.php/Main_Page)
-**NOTE:** In case you're not familiar with the linux environment or are a bit rusty, use the TSUBAME Intro to [linux tutorial](https://www.t3.gsic.titech.ac.jp/sites/upload/T3_seminar_Linux_2019_fall_en.pdf) PDF found in the folder.
+**NOTE:** In case you're not familiar with the linux environment or are a bit rusty, use the TSUBAME Intro to [linux tutorial](https://www.t3.gsic.titech.ac.jp/sites/upload/T3_seminar_Linux_2019_fall_en.pdf), Japanese version [here](https://www.t3.gsic.titech.ac.jp/sites/upload/T3_seminar_Linux.pdf).
 These instructions are to be found also in a homemade script for easy use, found also in the same folder .
-There are two ways of installing Serpent2, follow xxxx2.
+There are two ways of installing Serpent2, follow the manual installation steps bellow.
 Use the script to install Serpet2 automatically with the sh command
 ________________________________________

 ### Required files
-There are two versions of the data folder
+There are two versions of serpent in this folder, use the one with the install script

 | NAS Address |  user  |  pass  |
 | ------ | ------ | ------ |
 | [192.168.11.3](ftp://192.168.11.3/obaralab/Serpent) | obaralab | ask for it :P|